-Lecture No 041389 Subject title Laboratory practice of aboratory practice of Igakuken Disease-oriented Molecular Biology Subject ID Instructors Takahiko Hara, Makoto Arai, OKADO Haruo, HA ASEGAWA Masato, Takas shi Shichita, MIYAOKA Y uichiro Semester YearLong 2020 Level 2nd - 3rd year Units 8 Course by the instructor with practical experiences
+Lecture No 041389

+Subject title Laboratory practice of poratory practice of Igakuken Disease-oriented Molecular Biology Subject ID

+Instructors

+Semester YearLong 2021 Level 2nd - 3rd year Units 8

+Course by the

+instructor with

+practical experiences

-Lecture place Each laboratory at TMiMS.
+Each laboratory at TMiMS.

-Course Purpose and Outline For the healthy aging, we must reduce the risk rate of cancer, diabetes and stroke.
+For the healthy aging, we must reduce the risk rate of cancer, diabetes and stroke.
 We also need to develop novel therapeutic approaches against incurable genetic disorders and mental/neurodegenerative diseases.
 Recently, the iPS technology has been proven to be useful not only for generating functional cells for transplantation but also for establishing patient-based disease models.
 We will educate graduate students who have sufficient knowledge and experimental techniques in the above described biomedical fields.

-Course Objective(s) Reading capacity of latest articles in the biomedical fields.
+Reading capacity of latest articles in the biomedical fields.
 Writing and presentation capacity of each participant's own research data obtained by ethically correct procedures.

-Lecture Style All the classes will be interactive with small numbers of participants.
+All the classes will be interactive with small numbers of participants.